jazzypants1989/vt-live-astro/README.md

-# Maxi Ferreira's View Transitions Live Demo.
+# Maxi Ferreira's View Transitions Live Demo with native Astro View Transitions.

 ## THIS IS A FORK.
-I DIDN'T MAKE 90% OF THE CODE.
+I DIDN'T MAKE 99% OF THE CODE.

 [Here's a link to the original.](https://github.com/Charca/view-transitions-live/)

-### I'm just trying to get it to work as an MPA.
+### I'm just showing how easy Astro makes View Transitions.

 ## PULL REQUESTS WELCOME!